S-Spiegl/CV/README.md

 #### University of Manchester
 *(2005-2013)*
 - PhD in Classics and Ancient History (2009-2013) - successfully defended
-- MA in Ancient World Studies (2008-2009) - Distinction
+- MA in Ancient World Studies (2008-2009) - Grade: Distinction
-- BA (Hons) in Ancient History (2005-2008) - First
+- BA (Hons) in Ancient History (2005-2008) - Grade: First
-- Took a number of languages (some for credit, some audited): Latin, Greek, Academic German, Academic Italian.
+- Took a number of languages (some for credit, some audited): Latin, Ancient Greek, Academic German, Academic Italian.
 - Audited a papyrology course, where we were taught to decipher a new form of a familiar language (the handwritten Ancient Greek found on these documents is very different to the printed texts we had learned from), a transition which bears some similarities to transitioning from Ruby to JavaScript to Python.
 - Received a number of awards and bursaries (see below)